Unbiased Estimation using Underdamped Langevin Dynamics: Introduction

 The primary methodology that is used in the literature to approximate expectations is that of Markov chain Monte Carlo (MCMC) methods.
 These are schemes which generate ergodic Markov chains whose stationary distribution is exactly the one of interest and there are numerous variants of MCMC, such as random walk Metropolis-Hastings, Hamiltonian Monte Carlo and non-reversible MCMC; see e.g.~\cite{robert}.
 In addition to this, are methods based upon uncorrected time discretizations of continuous-time processes, which also have the appropriate distribution of interest as a stationary distribution, such as the underdamped Langevin algorithm e.g.~\cite{frenkel,greg}.
 In particular with the underdamped Langevin algorithm, it has been empirically observed to converge with a better rate, to an invariant distribution, than that of the overdamped Langevin dynamics, which is much simpler in comparison \cite{cheng,dalalyan,durmus}.
 As a result, these latter methods are of interest often due to their relative ease of simulation relative to the former and have gained significant popularity in the statistics and machine learning literature \cite{gao,fractional}.
 In both of the classes of methods that we have mentioned, in general, without starting these Markov chains from draws from the target distribution of interest, one seldom returns unbiased estimates which is the main interest in this article.
 Unbiasedness can be desirable in certain contexts, for instance when computing sensitivities for stochastic gradient algorithms e.g.~\cite{benven}.

 We focus upon contributing to the class of unbiased MCMC algorithms and trying to enhance the applicability of such schemes.
 Unbiased estimation can be achieved in at least two ways, by exact simulation \cite{beskos, beskos2} (e.g.~starting the chain from the correct probability of interest) or unbiased approximation.
 The former has been investigated many years ago in the guise of coupling from the past MCMC algorithms (e.g.~\cite{propp}), but due to the complications of doing so, the application of such methods is rather rare.
 The latter is often based upon the pioneering works on unbiased estimation found in \cite{glynn2} (see also \cite{mcl,rhee}).
 The idea of these latter methods, in the Markov chain context, is to work with a pair of Markov chains on a product space and simulate them until they are equal (the \emph{meeting time}); there is then a novel identity which ensures that the estimate is unbiased.
 Creating a methodology for allowing the Markov chains to meet was developed in the paper \cite{jacob1} and subsequent to this, several modifications and improvements were given in \cite{midd,boom}.
-However there has been recent interest of unbiased methodologies, related to that latter way, where we provide some of these works \cite{chada2,chada,ub_grad,levy,zakai}.
+However there has been recent interest of unbiased methodologies, related to that latter way, where we provide some of these works \cite{chada2,chada,ub_grad,levy,zakai}, which made extensions in the context of particle filtering and particle MCMC methods.